 If ATS sensor is not connected or not mounted to the system correctly, a flashing letter "E" will display in the panel when system is not running.
 With sensor error (flashing "E"), ATS system is still be able to operate normally but after the first 15 minutes of pulse mode, a flashing "L" will display in the panel.
 After the second 15 minutes of pulse mode, the system will force a cool down cycle for 30 minutes before user can use it again.
 There will be no freeze protection for sensor error and in some pulse modes the system will run very hot so user should fix the problem as soon as they can to enhance the pump life.
-ATS system has freeze protection that is activated at 45°F and will run until 50°F, then it will shut off.

-Aquatic Air TherapyTM (AAT)
+Aquatic Air Therapy[TM] (AAT)

-AQUATIC AIR THERAPYTM JETS
+AQUATIC AIR THERAPY[TM] JETS

-The Aquatic Air TherapyTM (AAT) Jets in conjunction with the massage ring provides a massage therapy experience for sore muscles or aching joints (Available only in select areas of spa).
+The Aquatic Air Therapy[TM] (AAT) Jets in conjunction with the massage ring provides a massage therapy experience for sore muscles or aching joints (Available only in select areas of spa).